amccreight/heapgraph/cc/README.md

 Large scale analysis tools
 --------------------------

-census: This gives a general overview of what kind of things are in the graph.
+garbage_census: Give the classes of garbage objects.

+live_census: Give the classes of live objects in the graph, with some combination of similar types (for instance, JS Objects that don't have the same global are combined).

 parental: Get the classes that are holding onto elements of a particular class.